 The meeting type card will open

-In the top-right corner of that card, select the Team you want to link to this meeting type
+Under the Description field, select the Team you want to link to this meeting type

 Once linked, that meeting type becomes available to everyone on the team.